pratikg1999/video_question_app/README.md

 A flutter application to ask and answer questions in video format.

+The task of the app is to enable the users to ask questions in video format (video format enables give a clarity to the context of the answer and enables an respondent to determine the level of detail to be present in the answer).
+An emotion and text detection technique was used to identify the subject of the question, emotion of inquisitive.
+The questions can be seen by other users with matching interests and he/she may answer the question accordingly.

+Flutter was used to develop the app and Spring boot was used for the backend.

 This project was developed as a part of Ekalavaya Summer Internship 2019 at IIT Bombay

 ## How to use